The First Book I Ever Loved – The Book That Started It All

 Everybody who shares a love or passion for books and reading will understand me when I say that there’s one book, among all the tens and hundreds and thousands of others that you’ve read, which will always hold the biggest part of your reader’s heart and will stay with you forever.
 Talking about this with one of my friends, she immediately named Harry Potter, and I agreed immediately until some strong emotion overwhelmed me and I realized that that wasn’t the truth.

-Then there was another book, which had no wizards or a chosen one, and one that is rare and unknown, but sweet and important, and which had a huge impact on me.
-It was likely the first book I ever stayed up late at night for.
+which had a huge impact on me.
+It was likely the first book I ever stayed up

-That book is “The Orange Girl by Jostein Gaarder, a Norwegian children’s book originally titled “Appelsinpiken”, which was translated into English by James Anderson.
+That book is “The Orange Girl by Jostein Gaarder, a Norwegian

-'My father died eleven years ago.
+" 'My father died eleven years ago.
 I was only four then.
 I never thought I'd hear from him again, but now we're writing a book together'

 To Georg Røed, his father is no more than a shadow, a distant memory.
 But then one day his grandmother discovers some pages stuffed into the lining of an old red pushchair.
 The pages are a letter to Georg, written just before his father died, and a story, 'The Orange Girl'.